supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

         return results
 ```

-It **must** return exactly the list of `sly.nn.PredictionMask` objects for unified Supervisely format.
-Your code should just wrap the prediction into `sly.nn.PredictionMask(class_name, mask, score)`, where the mask is a `np.array` prediction mask and the score is a float `confidence_score`.
+It **must** return exactly a list of `sly.nn.PredictionMask` objects for compatibility with Supervisely.
+Your code should just wrap the prediction: `sly.nn.PredictionMask(class_name, mask, score)`, where the mask is a `np.array` prediction mask and the score is a float `confidence_score`.

 **Usage of our class**